sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 In the following script, we will create graphs showcasing the absolute and relative abundance of our ASVs by taxa.

-We will begin with creating a bar graph of our sample's absolute abundance by Phylum using the plot_bar() function.
+We will begin by creating a bar graph of our sample's absolute abundance by Phylum using the plot_bar() function.

 ```{r}
 phylum_barplot <- plot_bar(physeq, fill = "Phylum")
 phylum_barplot
 ```

 Here, the space between each dark line represents the absolute abundance of a particular ASV.
 We can use the script below to remove these dark lines from our graph.

 ```{r}